knotbox1/KEU_WK1_HW/README.md

 ### How did the idea for the company (or project) come about? ###

-Mitch and Jeiyi had previously created Sliver.tv (now known as theta.tv) was a large virtual reality 360 production that pushed streamers world wide, rendering games into fully immersive VR streams in the esports space.
-They had initial backing from Samsung VR and Sony.
+Mitch and Jeiyi had previously created Sliver.tv (now known as theta.tv) which was a large virtual reality 360 production that pushed streamers world wide, rendering games into fully immersive VR streams in the esports space while having initial backing from Samsung VR and Sony.
 They identified that CDN costs accounted for 30-40% of their operational costs and this became a pain point of their company.
 Sony and Samsung asked if they could leverage the use of blockchain to solve this pain point and to help other companies in the entertainment streaming space.

 In this video Mitch Liu discusses how Theta Labs came about: https://www.youtube.com/watch?v=AJumYrFOy0